 We may contact you on an ongoing basis by letter, telephone, email or text message to provide you with information on upcoming activities which might be suitable for you, unless you ask us not to do so or legal restrictions apply.

 If you do not want us to contact you in this way, you may exercise your right to opt out (remembering that opting out could stop us contacting you about any of our programs and services that may benefit you).
-To opt out, please follow the instructions for unsubscribing in our emails or letters, or contact our Privacy Officer.
+To opt out, please follow the instructions for unsubscribing in your next email, or contact us directly by emailing firstname.lastname@example.org.

 A cookie is a small file which checks for permission to be placed on your computer’s hard drive.
 If permitted (e.g. through your browser’s settings), the file is added, and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.